Genivia/ugrep/README.md

             `-', writes the configuration to standard output.
 Only part of the OPTIONS are saved that do not cause searches to fail when combined with other options.
-Additional options may be specified by editing the the saved configuration file.
-A configuration file may be modified to specify one or more config[=FILE] to indirectly load the specified FILEs, but recursive config loading is not allowed.
+Additional options may be specified by editing the saved configuration file.
+A configuration file may be modified manually to specify one or more config[=FILE] to indirectly load the specified FILEs, but recursive config loading is not allowed.

 #### The ug command versus the ugrep command